 That evening we attended the Music of Denali Dinner Theatre at the lodge.
 Dinner was an all-you-can-eat buffet of ribs and salmon in roadhouse style accommodations.
 There was live music performed during dinner and after dinner we sat back to enjoy the musical comedy depicting the adventures of the first men to reach the top of Mt.
 McKinley.
 The show was very entertaining and had a lot of audience participation.

 The next morning we went to Husky Homestead, the sled dog ranch owned and operated by Jeff King, who is a 4 time Iditarod champion.
 During the summer months, Jeff and his family welcome visitors from around the world to their ranch to tour the kennels and learn about the huskies, the sport of dog mushing and the spirit of Alaska.
 Jeff is a very entertaining host and a great storyteller.
 Our visit to Husky Homestead was one of the highlights of our Alaskan trip for Katie and Emma as they got to cuddle and play with the puppies.
-The puppies are made available to visitors because it helps to socialize the dogs and make them better sled dogs.
+Visitors are allowed to handle the puppies because it helps to socialize the dogs and make them better sled dogs.